01

 It stops the coach being the integration layer.

-That is the practical value of TrainedBy. /features/weekly-cockpit owns the week. /features/payments owns the subscription logic. /features/snap owns food reality. /features/coach-page owns the public handoff.
-And /glossary/coach-operating-system gives the category name for why this feels different from just getting a better workout app.
+That is the practical value of TrainedBy.
+The cockpit owns the week.
+The payments surface owns the subscription logic.
+Snap owns food reality.
+The public Coach Page owns the public handoff.
+The coach operating system is the category name for why this feels different from getting a better workout app.

 06